 The pro forma financial statements contained in this joint proxy statement/prospectus are presented for illustrative purposes only, are based on various adjustments, assumptions and preliminary estimates and may not be an indication of the combined company's future financial condition or results of operations resulting from the Combination Transactions for several reasons.
 See the section entitled "Starwood and Marriott Unaudited Pro Forma Condensed Combined Financial Statements," beginning on page 148.
 The actual financial condition and results of operations of the combined company following the Combination Transactions may not be consistent with, or evident from, these pro forma financial statements.
-In addition, the assumptions used in preparing the pro forma financial condition or results of operations.
+In addition, the assumptions used in preparing the pro forma financial statements may not prove to be accurate, and other factors may affect the combined company's financial condition or results of operations following the Combination Transactions.
 Any potential decline in the combined company's financial condition or results of operations may cause significant variations in the share price of the combined company.